magiclabs/magic-admin-go/CONTRIBUTING.md

 - For features: `feature/#[issue_number]/[descriptive_feature_name]`
 - For chores/the rest: `chore/[descriptive_chore_name]`

-4. Install dependencies: `make development`
-5. Source the virtualenv: `source virtualenv_run/bin/activate`
-6. Start building for development
+4. Start building for development

 ## Opening a Pull Request